kulakovatt/DJI-Store/README.md

 # DJI Store
-DJI Store project in PHP with Laravel.
+DJI Store project in PHP with Laravel + AJAX

 Implemented:
 - registration with confirmation by mail;